arnabdatta13/IT-Hackathon/readme.md

   Practice spoken English with a voice-based AI teacher that helps you improve fluency, pronunciation, and vocabulary.

-- 🧲 **Interactive Periodic Table**
-  Click any element to view a **Bohr-Rutherford atomic model**, with electrons orbiting in real time around the nucleus.

 - 🧩 **Gamified Learning Experience**
   Earn rewards and track your learning progress through levels and achievements.